GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 **i** or **p** can be added to indicate a specific unit.
 The *fonttype* is the name (case sensitive!) of the font or its equivalent numerical ID (e.g., Helvetica-Bold or 1). *fill* specifies the gray shade, color or pattern of the text (see section `Specifying area fill attributes`_ above).
-Optionally, you may append **=**\ *pen* to the *fill* value in order to draw the text outline with the specified *pen*; if used you may optionally skip the filling of the text by setting *fill* to **-**.
-If any of the attributes is omitted their default or previous setting will be retained.
+Optionally, you may append **=**\ *pen* to the *fill* value in order to draw a text outline.
+If you want to avoid that the outline partially obscures the text, append append **=~**\ *pen* instead; in that case only half the linewidth is plotted on the outside of the font only.
+If an outline is requested, you may optionally skip the text *fill* by setting it to **-**, in which case the full pen width is always used.
+If any of the font attributes is omitted their default or previous setting will be retained.
 See Chapter `PostScript fonts used by GMT`_ for a list of all fonts recognized by GMT.

 Stroke, Fill and Font Transparency
 ----------------------------------